Generating the Dark Matter mass from the QCD vacuum: A new approach to the Dark Matter-Baryon coincidence problem: Toy model with Vacuum misalignment

-The first condition is the small vacuum misalignment, which replies on the study of the pNGB potential.
-To analyze this, we take $(\alpha,\beta,\theta)=0$ as the initial vacuum to expand around, such that the three dark pion $\pi'_i$ field can be described by the Goldstone matrix
+The first condition implies the vacuum misalignment triggered by QCD, which requires analyzing the pNGB potential.
+To study this, we take $(\alpha,\beta,\theta)=0$ as the initial vacuum around which to expand, and the three dark pion fields, $\pi'_i$, can then be described by the

-where $\sigma_i$ are the broken generators.
-Additionally, we gauge the $U(1)_V$ subgroup of $SU(2)_V$\footnote{We emphasize that gauging $U(1)_V$ is not a necessary component of the mechanism.
-However, it offers certain benefits and enriches the phenomenology, as we will discuss.}, which results in a neutral dark pion $\pi'_0=\pi'_3$ and a charged dark pion $\Pi'=(\pi'_1+i\pi'_2)/\sqrt{2}$.